-In such instances, you need an Indiana pedestrian accident attorney, like the attorneys at SLG Accident Attorneys , to ensure you get a fair settlement and receive your due compensation.
+In such instances, you need a Fishers pedestrian accident attorney to ensure you get a fair settlement and receive your due compensation.

-If you have been involved in a pedestrian accident, contact SLG Accident Attorneys to get help deciding how to prove your case and pursue compensation.
+If you have been involved in an accident with a pedestrian, contact SLG Accident Attorneys to get help deciding how to prove your case and pursue compensation.

-Some of the locations around Fishers which our accident lawyers serve include: Hamilton County, Indianapolis, Carmel, Noblesville, Lawrence, Westfield, Zionsville, Beech Grove, Speedway, Greenfield, Anderson, Brownsburg, Elwood, Greenwood, Lebanon, Plainfield, Fall Creek and Delaware Townships, and more.
+Some of the locations in and around Hamilton County which our accident lawyers serve include: Fishers, Indianapolis, Carmel, Noblesville, Greenwood, and more.